JessThrysoee/jscorrectify/README.markdown

 Makes the github HEAD of [jshint](http://github.com/jshint/jshint), [jslint](http://github.com/douglascrockford/JSLint), [jsbeautify](http://github.com/einars/js-beautify), and [cssbeautify](https://github.com/senchalabs/cssbeautify) available as command-line commands.

-Once installed, `jscorrectify` makes it easy to `--upgrade` to the current HEAD of the respective scripts and `--diff` any changes since the last upgrade.
+Once installed, `jscorrectify` makes it easy to `upgrade` to the current HEAD of the respective scripts and `diff` any changes since the last upgrade.

 Lint errors are compatible with [vim](http://www.vim.org)'s errorformat, so they can be shown and navigated in a quickfix window.